fractalmandala/brhatNew/src/routes/dhiti/synrecone.md

 excerpt: "A preliminary schema to reconnect with civilizational consciousness.
 Developing a complete Ontology, Epistemology and Teleology for Bhārata."
 ---

 Like atheism, decolonization is a rejection, a creation of empty space.
 But unlike atheism, decolonization carries a forward implication.
 The empty space created must be filled with a native lens.
-In the Indian context we speak of a Dhārmika OET- ontology, epistemology, teleology<sup>1</sup>.
+In the Indian context we speak of a Dhārmika OET- ontology, epistemology, teleology.
 These technical terms make for a psychological and cultural paradigm, connecting things that are core to existential human queries.
 Simply put, ontology describes what we know- things that make up reality, epistemology studies how we come to know- the methods of acquiring knowledge, and teleology points us to purpose or value- what do we do with this knowledge, or what is it for?

 Decolonization is the installation of an alternative psychological and cultural operating system, in our case one encoded with Dhārmika OET.
 And Dhārmika code is written in the language of Sanskrit.
 This is not a claim of superiority to inflame Sanskrit vs. Tamil debates, it is a simple statement of fact.
 The Indian civilizational consciousness has emerged with Sanskrit as its root, even as it has naturally found expression and aesthetic in a wide variety of languages.